 Envy is the art of counting the other fellow’s blessings instead of your own. ~Harold Coffin

 Is it hard for you to be happy for someone else’s good fortune?
-In fact, does someone else’s joy make your blood boil?
+Even more, does someone else’s joy make your blood boil?
 If you answered yes to one or both of these questions, then you suffer from envy.

-Envy is the feeling induced when we covet what another has.
-I would like to separate out the envy we feel over someone else’s success and someone else’s possessions from the jealousy we feel over flirtatious behavior that other’s get from our partner.
+Envy is the feeling induced when we covet what another person has.
+Let’s separate out the envy we feel over someone else’s success and their possessions from the jealousy we feel over flirtatious behavior that other’s get from our partner.
 We’ll get to the feeling of jealousy another day.

 “Envy is an emotion.
 Period.
-It is a feeling and you can control it” says Elissa Grunblatt, Owner/President of South Bay Counseling who treats Depression Therapy on Long Island.
+It is a feeling and you can control it,” said Elissa Grunblatt, Owner/President of South Bay Counseling who treats Depression Therapy on Long Island.

-Let’s say your sibling gets a promotion, or your best friend gets a new car.
-And let’s say you don’t get those things.
+Let’s say your sibling gets a promotion or your best friend gets a new car while you receive none of those things.
 You may feel a combination of anger and inadequacy.
-Your thoughts may sound like this: “Shouldn’t I be getting those things?”
+Your inner voice might be saying, “Shouldn’t I be getting those things?”
 “How come they won and I lost?”

 Those thoughts and the feelings associated with them are valid.
 You feel passed over for what you believe you are entitled to.
 It’s what you do next that counts.
 Do you continue to let the anger and inadequacy build until you poison your thoughts?
 If you don’t make an effort to discourage negative thinking, you will hurt your self-esteem.
 Do you challenge your belief system?
-For example – are you really entitled to the things others have?
+For example, are you really entitled to the things others have?
 Did you work as hard as they did?
 Do you have their skill or talent?
 Maybe it’s simply not the right time to receive those things.

 Sometimes life is unfair in that others are born with advantages you will never have.
 It’s ok and even beneficial to acknowledge them.
-If you are short you will not have legs a mile long like a tall person.
+If you are short, you will never have the same experiences that a tall person has.
 If you were born into poverty, you will likely not have the same upbringing as someone who comes from wealth.
-The past can’t change, all will not be equal, there will be uneven distribution of benefits.
+The past can’t change, all will not be equal, and there will be an uneven distribution of benefits.
 If you behave from a place of envy, you will not see your own path to getting what you want.

 Try reframing what occurred so that it is slightly more acceptable.
 For example, “Yes, my friend got a $75,000 BMW, but when I think of having his car payments, I’m glad I have a Honda!”
-Or when feeling envy over a family member who lives in a million-dollar home, you can say to yourself, “I would have to work crazy hours to afford that, which I don’t want to do.”
+Or when feeling envy over a family member who lives in a million-dollar home, you can say to yourself, “I would have to work long, stressful hours to afford something like that, which I don’t want to do.”

-You can also try to limit the amount of negative thinking/feeling you allow within a day.
-As envy arises and doesn’t progress to goal-oriented behavior, tell yourself to stop thinking about those thoughts.
+You can also try to limit the amount of negative thinking/feeling you allow yourself within a day.
+As envy arises and moves you away from goal-oriented behavior, tell yourself to stop thinking about those thoughts.
 Only you can control your thoughts/feelings.

-Elissa Grunblatt, LCSW-R, SAP is the Owner/President of South Bay Counseling LCSW, PC, a multi-clinician outpatient counseling center located in Amityville, NY and Huntington, NY
+Elissa Grunblatt, LCSW-R is the Owner/President of South Bay Counseling LCSW, PC, a multi-clinician outpatient counseling center located in Amityville, NY and Huntington, NY